Paul-Dempsey/pachde-CHEM/doc/settings.md

 Click the **fingerboard** to reverse the direction of the playing surface.

+For **Middle C**, Turn the knob or right click to enter the MIDI note number (nn) that has the frequency of Middle C. In other words, transpose the surface.

+**Touch Area** is the MIDI Note number for the center of the touch area, from 16 to 108.
+A number <= 16 means there is no touch area.
+Turn the knob or right click to enter the MIDI note number.

 Next select the **X** (bend range), and the **Y** (front-back) and **Z** (pressure) MIDI cc assiignments.
 The last section for **X** is a combination with MPE (96) for MPE channels 2+, and a selected range on Channel 1.

 **Note processing** lets you determine how notes are processed, including the MIDI *Note On* velocity: